Takeaways from the Republican South Carolina primary | Politics

 Takeaways from the Republican South Carolina primary

 Frontrunner Donald Trump was hoping to use a sizable victory in South Carolina’s Republican primary on Saturday to persuade rival Nikki Haley to drop out of the presidential race.
-And apparently she’s OK with that.
-Haley, as expected, was thumped by Trump in her home state of South Carolina, where she served six years as governor.
+Some were concerned Haley’s aggressive foreign policy views could lead the United States into another war.
+According to Edison, 49% of Republicans felt the U.S. should take a “less active” role in world affairs, and Trump won nearly 80% of those voters.

 Frontrunner Donald Trump was hoping to use a sizable victory in South Carolina's Republican primary on Saturday to persuade rival Nikki Haley to drop out of the presidential race.
 While the outcome put Trump even closer to clinching the party's nomination, Haley has vowed to press on.
 Here are some takeaways from the South Carolina primary: